polyccon/polyccon.github.io/README.md

-# polyccon.github.io

-Page made as part of my application to the Founders and Coders programme, in March 2017.
+Page was made as part of my application to the Founders and Coders programme, in March 2017.